frank-wilson/Elements-of-Programming-Interviews-1/README.md

 ## Scoreboard

-*Elements of Programming Interviews* comes with a nice study guide.
-Once I've completed (or at least understood the solutions) of these 116 problems, I'm done!
+*Elements of Programming Interviews* comes with a convenient study guide.
+Once I've completed (or at least understood and written out the solutions to) these 116 problems, I'm done!

 <div style="overflow-x:auto">
 <table style="width:100%">